breandan/kotlingrad/README.md

 }
 ```

 Since differentiation is a [linear map](https://en.wikipedia.org/wiki/Linear_map) between function spaces, with this simple tower, we already have the primitives necessary to build a simple AD system.
-To see the above example in full, please visit: [`TypeClassing.kt`](core/src/main/kotlin/edu/umontreal/kotlingrad/typelevel/TypeClassing.kt).
+To view the above example in full, see [`TypeClassing.kt`](core/src/main/kotlin/edu/umontreal/kotlingrad/typelevel/TypeClassing.kt).

 ## Grammar